lwxbkr/homepage/content/home/people.md

 	position = "Graduate student"
 	image = "chenbaotong1.png"
 	email = "245230068@qq.com"
 	description = "Graduate student of China University of Petroleum (Beijing).
 My motto is to work hard and to be an honest man.
 I have been looking for opportunities to improve myself.
-And I like to listen to music when I'm alone."
+And I like to listen to music when I am alone."

 [[member]]
 	id = "Wenxin Liu"